elmy-team/init-pubsub-cli/README.md

 ### Environment variables
 - `PUBSUB_EMULATOR_HOST`: is the host of the pubsub emulator (edit accordingly when port-forwarding from test envs)
 - `PUBSUB_PROJECT_ID`: is the project id of the google pubsub project
+- Please note that you have the option to use current shell's environment variables or to utilize an `.env` file.
+Additionally, you can specify an alternate **dotenv** file by using the `--env=dotenv-file` switch, as demonstrated in the **Run** section above.

 ### Setup
 - Either copy [`example.local.env`](./example.local.env) or [`example.testenv.env`](./example.testenv.env) to `.env` and edit accordingly